Search:

 Contents:

 A document dated 1860 January 12 in Warren County, Georgia.
 It lists the property in the estate of William Stone, deceased.
-The following minor children of William Stone received joint shares of 38 African American enslaved people and also received sums of money: Cordelia A. - $717.51; Cassanda M. - $718.34; Ellafara B. - $1642.85; William J. - $1999.91; Martha B. - $823.86.
+The following minor children of William Stone received joint property shares relating to 38 enslaved people, and also received the following sums of money: Cordelia A. - $717.51; Cassanda M. - $718.34; Ellafara B. - $1642.85; William J. - $1999.91; Martha B. - $823.86.
 The enslaved people are listed by name and age and include Amos, 22; Ebbin, 25; Jefferson, 17; John, 1; Saphronia, 12; Charity, 3; and Antinett, 8.
 The administrators of the estate were Isaac Harris and Catharine Stone.
 The document is signed (with "X") by Catharine Stone.

 Identifier: ms2927